-New DS 9 E-TENSE plug-in hybrid luxury saloon to rival BMW 530e
+DS 9 E-TENSE plug-in hybrid luxury saloon: pictures, specs and on-sale date

-The all-new DS 9 luxury saloon will be the first of four new electrified models for the brand – all due before the end of 2022.
-The flagship saloon was revealed in online earlier this year – ahead of the cancelled 2020 Geneva Motor Show.
+The new DS 9 luxury saloon will be the first of four new electrified models for the brand – all due before the end of 2022.
+The flagship saloon was revealed in online earlier in 2020, ahead of the cancelled Geneva Motor Show in March.

 At almost five metres long, it has the size and stature to rival cars like the BMW 5 Series and Mercedes E-Class, as well as plug-in hybrid (PHEV) technology for a modest pure-electric range.
-The DS 9 is due on sale in early 2021.
+UK order books are set to open in March 2021, with deliveries starting in the third quarter of the year.

-This version will later be joined by a 247bhp model with an increased zero-emissions range, as well as a flagship four-wheel drive version with 355bhp – likely using the same drivetrain as the high-performance 508 Peugeot Sport Engineered from DS' sister brand Peugeot.
+This version will be joined by a 247bhp model with an increased zero-emissions range (called the E-TENSE 250), as well as a flagship four-wheel-drive version with 355bhp called the E-TENSE 4X4 360.
+This will likely use the same drivetrain as the high-performance 508 Peugeot Sport Engineered from DS' sister brand Peugeot.

-The launch model of the DS 9 uses an eight-speed automatic transmission, and will do up to 84mph in Electric mode.
+The DS 9 uses an eight-speed automatic transmission, and will do up to 84mph in Electric mode.
 This setting is automatically selected on start-up, while Hybrid and Sport modes are also available.
 The latter uses both the electric motor and petrol engine for maximum performance – adjusting the software mapping for the throttle, gearbox, steering and suspension for a more dynamic driving experience.

-The DS 9 also features a regenerative braking system to harness energy that would otherwise be lost as the car slows to a halt.
-An E-Save function allows drivers to hold battery power for use later in the their journey; the batteries can be topped up in 1hr 30 minutes using a 7.4kW charger.
+The car also features a regenerative braking system to harness energy that would otherwise be lost as the car slows to a halt.
+An E-Save function allows drivers to hold battery power for use later in the their journey; the batteries can be topped up in an hour and 30 minutes using a 7.4kW charger.

 At 4.93 metres long, the DS 9 measures up neatly alongside the BMW or Mercedes mentioned above.
 The car’s nose is inspired by the front of the DS 7 Crossback SUV, while its sloped roofline echoes that of the latest Peugeot 508 Fastback – unsurprising given that it's based on the long-wheelbase version of that car produced for the Chinese market.
 The DS 9 features a Clous de Paris ‘sabre’ that sits proud and runs the length of the bonnet.